stayintarkov/SIT.Launcher.Classic/README.md

 ﻿# Summary

-This Launcher is designed to work with the [SPT-AKI Bleeding Edge Server](https://dev.sp-tarkov.com/SPT-AKI/Server)
+This Launcher is designed to work with [SPT-AKI](https://dev.sp-tarkov.com/SPT-AKI/Server) & [Stay In Tarkov](https://github.com/paulov-t/SIT.Core)

 ---